mmert9008/mmert9008/README.md

 # Mike M

 Hi, I'm Mike.
-* I'm a Sysadmin.
+* I'm a SysAdmin.
 * I'm tring to learn to code.
-* I've worked in various areas of IT, but primarily as a Sysadmin, since 2008.
+* I've worked in various areas of IT, but primarily as a SysAdmin, since 2008.
 * I have a homelab where I self-host a lot of services.
+Some for personal use.
+Some just for testing, often for work.
 * As a SysAdmin I've done a lot of scripting and actual programming seems like the next logical step.

 ## Technologoies and Tools I Use Or Am Trying To Learn